davidly/dns/README.md

 Windows command-line app that shows network connection information.
 Useful for seeing what services your PC is connecting to.

+Bits and pieces of ping, netstat, and nslookup.

     usage: dns [-l] [-i]
     arguments:
         -a         Show active listeners on this machine